 After a full workday of screaming children, then you would have private lessons afterwards, which can be anywhere from one to three hours.
 That means most days are typically 12-14 hours of tantrums, commuting, prepping lessons, and going on errands.
 You will make money, but you will be exhausted most of the time.

 Just make sure to consider the time commitment first, because then you can budget for the rest of the year to figure out if you want to take on more private lessons or not.
 It is best to start looking for tutoring in August or September because a lot of families are looking for long-term and consistent tutoring for the upcoming school year.
 As the year goes on, it becomes harder to get consistent private lessons.

 Where To Look for Private Lessons

 There are a good amount of resources for finding private lessons.
-These are the bests:
+The following are the best.

-- Teachers and parents will ask for tutoring at your school, and you can ask your director to put up a sign offering private lessons on your behalf.
+- Teachers and parents will ask for tutoring at your school, and you can request that your director put up a sign offering private lessons on your behalf.